doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

 # Esp8266 1-Channel Relay Board with MQTT

-Sketch for an Esp8266-01 STC 15f104W powered 1-channel relay board to be controlled remotely using a MQTT broker as communication bus without modify physically the device nor by using any third part android app.
+Sketches for an Esp8266-01 STC 15f104W powered 1-channel relay board to be controlled remotely using a MQTT broker as communication bus without modify physically the device nor by using any third part android app.

+TL;DR

+basic/basic.ino - simple file to make the board switch ON and OFF every ~2 seconds

+simple_mqtt/stc_15f104W.ino - example to use single relay board and a MQTT broker

+multi_relay/stc_15f104W.ino - code by @sehraf to allow use boards with 4 relays

 ## The board